braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/initial_sdk_setup/ios_sdk_integration.md

 {% endsubtabs %}

 {% endtab %}
-{% tab Step 2: Handle Appboy Initalization %}
+{% tab Step 2: Handle Appboy Initialization %}

 ##### Handle Appboy Initialization in the AppDelegate.swift
 Next, navigate back to the `AppDelegate.swift` file and add the following code snippet in the AppDelegate's `didFinishLaunchingWithOptions` method to handle the Appboy initialization from the `BrazeManager.swift` helper file.
 Remember, there is no need to add an `import AppboyUI` statement in the `AppDelegate.swift`.